Blog · Review Essay · Last reviewed June 24, 2026

 The Coded Gaze

 The strongest concept in the book is the coded gaze: the embedded priorities, exclusions, and assumptions through which technical systems perceive.
-It is a useful phrase because it makes machine vision political without pretending that every harm is intentional.
-A system can discriminate through defaults, incentives, datasets, market pressure, sampling gaps, evaluation choices, or institutional eagerness to automate.
+It is a useful phrase because it makes machine perception political without pretending that every harm is intentional.
+A system can discriminate through defaults, incentives, datasets, market pressure, sampling gaps, evaluation choices, label taxonomies, thresholds, user interfaces, or institutional eagerness to automate.

 The 2018 Gender Shades paper, co-authored by Buolamwini and Timnit Gebru, gave this argument empirical force.
-The study evaluated commercial gender-classification systems and found large disparities across skin type and gender, including much higher error rates for darker-skinned women than for lighter-skinned men.
+The study evaluated three commercial gender-classification systems and, using the paper's categories, reported error rates as high as 34.7 percent for darker-skinned females compared with a maximum of 0.8 percent for lighter-skinned males.
 The point is not only that three systems performed unevenly.
 The point is that aggregate accuracy can hide who pays for error.

 That insight travels far beyond face analysis.
 A model's overall score can look impressive while the failure cases cluster around people already made marginal by race, gender, disability, language, poverty, geography, or documentation status.
 The coded gaze is what happens when those clustered errors are treated as acceptable background noise.